 After you get the name of a library by using vcpkg search, you use vcpkg install to download the library and compile it. vcpkg uses the library's portfile in the ports directory.
 If no triplet is specified, vcpkg will install and compile for the default triplet for the target platform: x86-windows, x64-linux.cmake, or x64-osx.cmake.

 For Linux libraries, vcpkg depends on gcc being installed on the local machine.
 On MacOS, vcpkg uses Clang.

-If the portfile specifies dependencies, vcpkg downloads and installs those also.
-After downloading, vcpkg builds the library by using whatever build system the library uses.
-CMake and (on Windows) MSBuild projects are preferred, but MAKE is supported along with any other build system.
-If vcpkg cannot find the specified build system on the local machine, it downloads and installs it.
+When the portfile specifies dependencies, vcpkg downloads and installs them too.
+After downloading, vcpkg builds the library by using the same build system the library uses.
+CMake and (on Windows) MSBuild projects are preferred, but MAKE is supported, along with any other build system.
+If vcpkg can't find the specified build system on the local machine, it downloads and installs it.

 > vcpkg install boost:x86-windows The following packages will be built and installed: boost:x86-windows * bzip2:x86-windows * zlib:x86-windows Additional packages (*) will be installed to complete this operation.